MaastrichtU-IDS/dsri-documentation/docs/openshift-storage.md

 ---
-id: openshift-volume
+id: openshift-storage
-title: Storage management
+title: Storage on the DSRI
 ---

 Different storages can be used when running services on the DSRI: